Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that the mode of the mode of the file as the same as John Doe
+Create a script that create a file as Olleh